Cray-HPE/docs-csm/operations/boot_orchestration/Operators.md

 1. Calls CAPMC to power on the node.

-> Unlike all parts of BOS other than the [API server](API.md), this operator directly accesses a
+> Unlike almost all parts of BOS other than the [API server](API.md), this operator directly accesses a
 > [BOS database](Database.md).
 Specifically, after the BSS step in the above procedure,
 > the operator writes an entry in the boot artifacts database.
 The key for the entry is the BSS
 > token.
 The value of the entry is a dictionary containing the kernel, kernel, parameters, and `initrd`.